Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 What are the most commonly forgotten wedding costs?

-Service charges (18–25% on food + beverage in the US), vendor meals (€25–€45 per vendor), stationery postage (€200–€500), marriage license, tipping, and vendor overtime.
+Service charges (22% default on US F&B, range 18–25%), vendor meals (€25–€40 per vendor × 8–12 vendors), stationery postage (€200–€500), marriage license, tipping, and vendor overtime.
 Couples routinely miss €2,500–€4,000 of these at the start of planning.

 How much should I budget for hidden wedding costs?